 A large number of jurisdictions have not yet been reviewed by the FATF.
-The FATF will continue to identify additional jurisdictions, on an ongoing basis, that pose a risk in the international financial system.
-The FATF has already begun an initial review of a number of such jurisdictions as part of this process and will present its findings later this year.
+The FATF continues to identify additional jurisdictions, on an ongoing basis, that pose a risk in the international financial system.
+The new jurisdictions identified in this document are: Bangladesh, Ghana, Honduras, Philippines, Tanzania, Venezuela, and Vietnam.
+The FATF has additionally begun initial reviews of a number of other jurisdictions as part of this process and will present its findings next year.